 Check The Annual Charges And Building Costs

-Find out what the annual charges or maintenance/building costs are.
+Find out what the annual service charges are.
 Apartments with more communal areas or leisure facilities such as gyms will have higher service charges.
-High annual service charges can tip the balance in favour of an apartment in a non-communal building which doesn't come with these extra costs.

 Flats in sought-after areas with features such as outside space will fetch premium prices which may be out of your budget.
-However, we would advise you to buy in the best location you can afford, even if this means comprising on the size of the flat.
-This protects you against the risk of a weakening property market because prime properties tend to hold their value better.
-For the best locations in central London, you can’t beat Knightsbridge, Mayfair and Kensington.
+However, we would advise you to buy in the best location you can afford, even if this means compromising on the size of the flat.
+This protects you against a weakening property market risk because prime properties tend to hold their value better.

-Most London homebuyers looking for easy access to public transport so expect to pay a premium for flats within walking distance of a tube station.
+Most London homebuyers are looking for easy access to public transport, so expect to pay a premium for flats within walking distance of a tube station.

 Appearances can be deceiving.
-When viewing an apartment, try and be as (quietly) critical as possible, and look at the property with an objective eye.
+When viewing an apartment, try to be as (quietly) critical as possible, and look at the property objectively.
 The fixtures and furnishings might look good, but have they been installed well?
 If you bear this in mind, you might be able to pick up on things you otherwise wouldn't have spotted.

-If you are new to the area, walk to get a feel for the neighbourhood and look out for anything potentially problematic.
-It's worth doing this at different times of the day as a quiet residential street in the daytime could be busy and nosy with evening revellers.
-Walking around the area at night will also give you a feel for how safe it is.
+If you are new to the area, walk around to get a feel for the neighbourhood and look out for anything potentially problematic.
+It's worth doing this at different times of the day as a quiet residential street in the daytime could be busy and noisy with revellers in the evening.
+Walking around the area at night will also give you a feel for its safety.

 Find out what shops, restaurants and other facilities there are nearby.
-Check out how long it takes to get to theatres in the West End or top shopping spots in London.
+Check out how long it takes to get to theatres in the West End and the top shopping spots in London.

 Don't Be Afraid To Negotiate

-Demand is high for flats and apartments in London, which pushes up prices but don't let that put you off trying to negotiate on price.
-Research selling prices in the location and consider making your offers a lower price and negotiating from there.
+Demand is high for flats and apartments in London, which pushes up prices, but don't let that put you off trying to negotiate on price.
+Research selling prices in the location and consider offering a lower price and negotiating from there.

 How Much Does A Flat Cost To Buy In Central London?

-Of course, this can depend on several variables, such as the size of the property, the location, whether it has outdoor space etc. According to Rightmove, last year, the average sale price of a flat in central London was £1,249,116.
+Of course, this can depend on several variables, such as the size of the property, the location, whether it has outdoor space.
+According to the Land Registry, the average house index price of a flat in Central London was £1,210,000 in July 2023.

-It's important to consider the extra costs involved in buying property when deciding your budget, such as how much stamp duty you will be liable to pay.
+It's essential to consider the extra costs involved in buying property when deciding your budget, such as how much stamp duty you will be liable to pay.

 How Much Deposit Do I Need To Buy A Flat In Central London?

-Generally, mortgage lenders expect buyers to have a 10% deposit of the sale price, so using the above-average price of £1,249,116, you would be expected to pay a £124,911.60 deposit.
-It's not uncommon for lenders to ask for up to a 20% deposit, so it is important to know what you can afford and what support is in place before you set your heart on a property.
+Generally, mortgage lenders expect buyers to have a 10% deposit of the sale price, so using the above-average price of £1,210,000., you would be expected to pay a £121,000 deposit.
+It's not uncommon for lenders to ask for up to a 20% deposit, so it is essential to know what you can afford and what support is in place before you set your heart on a property.

-Since the 2021 spring budget, the Government has made it easier for first-time buyers to get on the property ladder by introducing the 95% mortgage guarantee scheme, which has encouraged lenders to offer mortgages with only a 5% deposit.
+The government introduced a scheme to make it easier for first-time buyers to get on the property ladder, called the mortgage guarantee scheme, which has encouraged lenders to offer mortgages with only a 5% deposit.
 It was recently extended to December 2023.

-There are other schemes in place to help buyers within London afford a property, such as the Help to Buy Equity Loan, the Shared Ownership Scheme, the London Help to Buy Scheme and the London Living Rent Scheme.
+There are other schemes in place to help buyers within London afford a property, including the Shared Ownership Scheme, First Dibs for Londoners and the London Living Rent Scheme.

-Plaza Estates are one of the capital's leading independent specialist agencies.
-If you would like expert advice on buying a property in and around Mayfair, Knightsbridge and Kensington get in touch with us today.
+Plaza Estates are one of the capital's leading independent specialist estate agents.
+If you would like expert advice on buying a property in and around Mayfair, Knightsbridge and Kensington, contact us today.